layer7web/.github/profile/README.md

-## WP Net Price Calculator
+# WP Net Price Calculator

-For colleges who are using Wordpress and need an affordable way to provide a tuition net price calculator on their website.
+Empower your students with a seamless tuition estimation experience.
+This WordPress plugin offers a robust, compliant, and easy-to-configure Net Price Calculator (NPC) for higher education institutions.

+## Key Features

+* **WordPress Native:** Seamlessly integrates with your existing site.
+* **Accurate Estimations:** Built to use the FAFSA Student Aid Index (SAI) and Pell Grant Eligibility calculations.
+* **Easy Configuration:** Highly customizable to meet your institution's specific needs.
+* **Affordable Solution:** A cost-effective alternative to proprietary NPC software.

-For more information and downloads visit [Layer 7 Web Technologies, LLC](https://layer7web.com/downloads/wp-net-price-calculator)
+For more details and to download, visit [Layer 7 Web Technologies, LLC](https://layer7web.com/wp-net-price-calculator).